 The LRAPA program, although substantially different from EPA’s regulations, provides a workable program which is equivalent to EPA’s and will accomplish the Clean Air Act goal of preventing significant deterioration of air quality.

-Small Scale Local Energy Project

-HB 2952 (2009) requires these changes to the rules in order to match Oregon’s revised statutes.

 What alternatives did DEQ consider if any?